spectreconsole/spectre.console/docs/README.md

 ## Building the CSS

 The documentation uses tailwind for the CSS.
 Committed to the repository is a large 4gb file with all possible styles at `assets/style.css`.
 This file is generated from the root files tailwind.config.js and tailwind.css.
+Any changes to the overall design style (e.g. colors, markdown styling, etc) can be made in these two files.

  For production, `npm run build:tailwind` should be ran post Statiq build.
 This process will look at all the styles in the HTML and prune the tailwind file down to a much more manageable 30kb or so file.

 ## Editing Content